chef/chef-web-docs/content/install_chef_air_gap.md

 To reach the newly spun up private Chef Supermarket, the hostname must be resolvable from a workstation.
-For production use, the hostname should have a DNS entry in an appropriate domain that is trusted by each user's workstation.
+For production use, the hostname should have a DNS entry in an appropriate domain that's trusted by each user's workstation.

 1. Visit the Chef Supermarket hostname in the browser.
-A private Chef Supermarket will generate and use a self-signed certificate, if a certificate is not supplied as part of the installation process (using the wrapper cookbook).
+A private Chef Supermarket will generate and use a self-signed certificate, if a certificate isn't supplied as part of the installation process (using the wrapper cookbook).
 1. If an SSL notice is shown due to your self-signed certificate while connecting to Chef Supermarket using a web browser, accept the SSL certificate.
-A trusted SSL certificate should be used for private Chef Supermarket that is used in production.
+A trusted SSL certificate should be used for private Chef Supermarket that's used in production.
 1. After opening Chef Supermarket in a web browser, click the **Create Account** link.
 A prompt to log in to the Chef Infra Server is shown.
 Authorize the Chef Supermarket to use the Chef Infra Server